Legal-and-General/canopy/CONTRIBUTING.md

 https://canopy-e66e57.netlify.com/?path=/story/button--single-button

-## Circle CI
+## Github Actions

-The build is currently handled by [Circle CI](http://circleci.com), the config for which is checked into the [.circleci](./.circleci) folder.
-Contributions to the pipeline process are greatly received, project administrators can provide credentials.
+The build is currently handled by [Github Actions](https://help.github.com/en/actions), the config for which is checked into the [.github](./.github) directory.
+The build will run on every pull request and run standard verification tasks e.g. linting, unit testing, test build.
+The build will need to be green in order for a pull request to pass.